Vietnamese Iced Coffee (Ca Phe Sua Da)

-Vietnamese Coffee is a robust and sweet coffee popular in Vietnam.
-This intensely brewed concentrate is creamy, rich, smooth in texture, and has a bold flavor.
-Learn how to make Vietnamese coffee with and without using the Vietnamese filter.
-Drink it hot or make an iced version (vegetarian, gluten-free).
+Vietnamese Iced Coffee (Ca Phe Sua Da) is a robust and sweet coffee popular in Vietnam.
+Learn how to make it with and without using the Vietnamese filter.

-Vietnamese Coffee is a strong brewed coffee that is very popular in Vietnam and is an integral part of Vietnamese culture.
+Vietnamese Iced Coffee (Ca Phe Sua Da) is a strong brewed coffee that is very popular in Vietnam and is an integral part of Vietnamese culture.

 You will find many street-side shops or cafes selling it.
-It is made in all Vietnamese households too.
+It is also made in all Vietnamese households.

 Rich, flavorful, and sweet, this coffee is also called ‘Ca Phe Sua’ in the local language.